hundredyearfarms/Hundred-Year-Farms/README.md

 **Carbon-negative integrated greenhouse**

 Agroforestry as described above is an established practice.
 Where we will be doing some original work is in our approach to supplying greenhouse utilities from waste biomass.
-That is what could allow this farm to become carbon negative and more profitable.
+That is what could allow this farm to become carbon negative and potentially more profitable.
 This is what we consider our unique product.

 In general, agroforestry produces significant amounts of waste biomass that must be managed.
 Through gassification this waste can be used to produce heat (e.g. for greenhouses), gas, electricity, treated water, and with some designs, fertilizer and [char](https://biochar-international.org/sustainability-climate-change/) (solid carbon) which can be used as a soil ammendment or sold as a [product](https://national-carbon.com/).
 A schematic showing the long-term design objectives for our greenhouse integrated application is shown below.